 Exploring the park with Abel Tasman Kayaks was one of the funnest and most captivating adventures we had done in a long time, and stuck with us as a real highlight in New Zealand.

 If you’re looking to do something different on your next trip to the South Island, don’t miss hiking and kayaking in Abel Tasman National Park!

 Tips For Kayaking In Abel Tasman National Park With ATK

 Unless you’re very experienced with sea kayaking, you’re looking for some tips about what it’s like to paddle around Abel Tasman National Park.

-Here are some of our thoughts and tips from our experience there.
+Here are some of our thoughts and tips from our Abel Tasman kayak tour experience.

 You Don’t Need To Be A Pro

-While you do need to have a decent level of physical fitness, you by no means need to be a professional sea kayaker to do it.
+While you do need to have a decent level of physical fitness to kayak Abel Tasman, you by no means need to be a professional sea kayaker to do it.